Nena's Wellness Corner

 Frequently Asked Questions

-Is it worth making your own granola?
+Is it worth making your own granola from scratch?

 Yes, it is!
 You have complete control over the ingredients (especially sugar!) when you make your own granola.
 You can tailor it to your taste preferences and dietary restrictions, ensuring that you use high-quality, wholesome ingredients.

-Why is homemade granola not crunchy?
+Why is my homemade granola not crunchy?

 If your homemade granola contains too much moisture from ingredients like honey or maple syrup, it might not crisp appropriately during baking.
 Baking at a temperature around 300-325°F or 150-160°C and ensuring that the granola is evenly spread on the baking sheet can help achieve the desired crunch.
 Granola continues to crisp up as it cools down.
 Allow the granola to cool completely on the baking sheet before transferring it to an airtight container, and storing it while still warm might become less crunchy due to residual moisture.